Saudi Arabia’s rich visual bounty reaches glorious peaks in its mountain territory.

 So liberal is the atmosphere in Jeddah that it can be easy to forget about its proximity to Mecca.
 The holiest city in Islam is just under 100 kilometres from Jeddah and the millions of pilgrims who flock to Saudi Arabia from around the world to perform the Hajj generally ply this route on their way to the city’s sacred Kaaba.
 Mecca is off-limits to non-Muslims, but a glimpse of the city from a distance is sure to make an indelible impact on travellers of every creed or religious denomination.
 From the flat desert landscapes that surround Mecca, the road begins to rise as it passes by the holy city en route to Taif: the final destination for the day.

-This elevation marks the transition between the coastal plain and the Sarawat Mountains, which start around here and extend all the way down to the Gulf of Aden in the south, running along the entire western coast of Yemen.
+This elevation marks the transition between the coastal plain and the Sarawat Mountains, which start around here and extend down to the Gulf of Aden in the south, running along the entire western coast of Yemen.
 The steep hairpin bends that curve sharply into the mountainside offer some spectacular vistas, while the monkeys that cavort by the roadside provide additional company on the journey.
 Taif itself makes for a satisfying conclusion to the road trip.

 Known as the “City of Roses”, it is famous for its cool temperatures and for the fragrant flowers that grow in the city and its surrounding mountain valleys.
 The city has abundant natural beauty and is also known for the cultivation of grapes, figs, pomegranates, and honey.
 (B,L)

-Overnight Intercontinental Taif or similar
+Overnight –Taif Hotel or similar

-Fill your lungs with cool, clear mountain air during an epic road trip along the spine of the Sarawat range.
-In fact, there are few more spectacular journeys than the one between Taif and Al Bahah on the entire Arabian Peninsula.
-Visual manna comes thick and fast on the route.
-It includes imposing looking ruined watch towers standing proud on rugged escarpments, tranquil mountain settlements where the pace and rituals of life have remained unchanged through centuries and cultivated terraces that give lie to perceptions of Saudi Arabia as a barren and unforgiving landscape.
 There are opportunities to stop and explore these tableaus on the way to Al Bahah.
 Al Bahah itself is another of Saudi Arabia’s highlights.
 The city, the capital of Al Bahah region, enjoys a pleasant climate at around 2200 metres above sea level and is surrounded by more than forty forests, including Raghdan, Al-Zareeb and Baidan.
 The views all around the city are spectacular.
 Some of the best vistas can be enjoyed from Raghdan park, which overlooks a deep wadi gorge.
 Near Al Bahah, the village of Thee Ain — accessed via a curving road that hugs the cliffside — is one the region’s best preserved and hosts a fascinating visitors’ centre which offers insight to local life.
 Wander the steep alleyways, peek into the stone houses and look for the local tea seller, hiding in the shade under the trees next to the village spring.
 (B)

-Overnight National Park Hotel or similar
+Overnight – Al Baha or similar

-The journey south along the mountain range continues to wow as it meanders towards the Yemen border.
-Especially the route between Al Baha and Abha, the capital of the Asir region, is a multi-faceted feast of mountain wonders so take your time and enjoy it over two days.
 At the start of the trip, the scenery is relatively gentle with watchtowers and heritage villages left and right of the road.
 A highlight of this section is a crescent-shaped settlement perched precariously at the edge of a cliff.
 The locals work hard to ensure the preservation of their village in its challenging location and it’s fascinating to hear their tales over cups of sugary mint tea.
 Dress modestly in these parts, not many foreigners make it here, so your tea hosts might invite you for a tour of their home.
 Sturdily built for protection against both winter cold and summer heat, these stone houses are very different from the mudbrick mostly used in Saudi Arabia.
 Overnight in the simple roadside town of Beni Sabr.
 There is nothing more to do here than trying the freshly baked ‘khops’ or bread and a ‘mikato’ coffee.
 Hear the call for sunset prayer ring out and see the pile of shoes grow at the mosque entrance.
 Bengali and Pakistani workers join the Saudi mountain men in prayer.
 All together, Islam at its best.
 (B,L)

-Overnight in Aber Hotel or similar
+Overnight – Beni Sabr Hotel or similar

 Further south, the scenery gets more rugged as the mountains get higher, culminating in the peak of Jabal Sawda: the highest summit in Saudi Arabia.
 Before reaching Abha, you will encounter traditional Asiri houses along with an impressive mosque and equally notable views at the village of Olayyan.
 With a network of alleys and its setting against the hillside it is sure to impress.
 The local ‘museum’ takes you back in time, showing the tools and trades of its inhabitants of the past.
-In the larger town of Namas, explore the fort-like ruler’s house that is now a museum , strategically situated along the main road.
+In the larger town of Namas, explore the fort-like ruler’s house that is now a museum, strategically situated along the main road.
 Imagine the traders pass, paying their tolls, adding to the wealth of the rulers.
 A picnic lunch can be enjoyed in an airy park with a view into the deep valley outside town.
 End the day by exploring Abha, a fascinating city surrounded by tall, imposing mountains.
 (B,L)

-Abha and the wider Asir region are ripe for exploration.
-And the focus is on Asiri culture with local traditions, architecture, and heritage to the fore as we uncover the area that surrounds Abha.
-At Rijal Alma architecture spans mud houses and watchtowers.
-These buildings are shielded from seasonal rains by an ingenious system that involves lines of big round boulders that protect their foundations.
 Enjoy a refreshing drink under a shady tree at the village café.
 Another fascinating local settlement is the “hanging village” of Habala, which clings to a cliff, an effective tool in deterring potential invaders over the centuries.
 It is only accessible via a cable car that runs sporadically, but the views of the village hanging on to its precarious spot are a highlight of the region.
 After delving more into the heritage of Asir at the Fatima Museum of Aseeri Women—a fascinating overview of traditional design, home decoration and Asir natural painting techniques — the final road trip element of the Saudi mountain discovery is perhaps its most impressive.
 Pass by towering Jabal Sawda, widely believed to be the highest in Saudi Arabia, before descending a hairpin road down the slopes of the mountain to Rijal Alma.
 En route, there’s the chance to stop and discover a fascinating collection of around 60 multi storey traditional stone houses that hug the slopes.
-(B)

 Download this tour’s PDF brochure and start your planning offline!